Last weekend my boyfriend came down with a wicked case of Ebola.

 Do you need help finding your balls?

 I just don’t quite get it.
 He’s a pretty tough guy and not usually a complainer, but when it comes to physical ailments, he becomes this mushy, drippy puddle of his real self.
 Which might be easier to accept if I didn’t know for a fact that he’s capable of so much more.
-A few years ago we went to El Salvador to learn how to surf (read: repeatedly get my ass kicked by the water as I watched him get up on his first try), and while we were there, dude got sick.
-I don’t know exactly how sick but he definitely looked like shit, and it seemed like more than just a case of the sniffles.
+A few years ago we went to El Salvador to learn how to surf (read: repeatedly get my ass kicked by the water as I watched him get up on his first try), and while we were there, he got sick with the flu.
 We’d already booked a tour guide to take us up to the top of a volcano, and when climbing a volcano is on a day’s agenda, you don’t skip it.
-So we climbed that motherfucker for the better part of a day, through different climates and varying angles of ascension and without the sandwiches that the tour guide forgot in his car.
+So we climbed for the better part of a day, through different climates and varying angles of ascension.
 When we got to the top, the wind was so strong that eventually I had to sit down and just wait until the tour guide could help tether me to the ground and move me to a safer spot.
 Though falling into a volcano’s cavernous terrain is a pretty bad-ass way to go, I wasn’t really looking to die that day.

 The whole thing was breathtaking and a little frightening and completely physically draining.
 And he never complained once.

-Of course, as soon as we got back to the hotel he commenced being a whiny little bitch, and was fast asleep by 8:00 that evening.
-I spent the rest of the night fuming—not only did I get fucked out of my last night of vacation (why does other people getting sick always happen to me??), but the pool-side wedding reception had a techno-music-strobe-light theme happening, so sleep was improbable at best.
-I was pretty proud of myself that I didn’t wake his sick ass up to switch rooms—I’d already checked and they would’ve been happy to accommodate us.
+Of course, as soon as we got back to the hotel he commenced once again with the drippiness, and was fast asleep by 8:00 that evening.
+I spent the rest of the night fuming—not only did I get screwed out of my last night of vacation (why does other people getting sick always happen to me??), but the pool-side wedding reception had a techno-music-strobe-light theme happening, so sleep was improbable at best.
+I was pretty proud of myself that I didn’t wake him up to switch rooms—I’d already checked and they would’ve been happy to accommodate us.

 The next morning, he interrupted my sulking to ask me what was wrong, and I began with, “Look, I think I’ve been really understanding about you being sick…” He stopped me there, unable to keep a grin from spreading across his face.